felnne/ramadda-haproxy-reverse-proxy-experiments/README.md

 [localhost:9001/tomcat-environment/index.jsp](https://localhost:9001/tomcat-environment/index.jsp) to view Tomcat request information.

-Visiting [localhost:9001/repsitory](https://localhost:9001/repository) will create a new Ramadda installation, which will take ~10 seconds to complete.
+Visiting [localhost:9001/repsitory](https://localhost:9001/repository) will create a new Ramadda installation, logging to `ramadda/logs`, which will take ~10 seconds to setup.

 When you first access Ramadda you will be asked to enter the installation password, this is `password`, set by the `ramadda.install.password` property.